SHE WOKE BLIND to the scream of a siren.

-The second man tried on Fil’s hat, observed himself in a large mirror, then swiped up Fil’s gen-gun as he moved to Lorn.
+The second man observed himself in a large mirror, fixed his hair, and then swiped up Fil’s gen-gun as he moved to Lorn.
 He tossed the weapon to his partner.
 “Generator gun—just shoot him in the leg.
 It’ll go faster.”

 “Good idea,” the younger one agreed, and he raised the second weapon.

 “No!
 Don’t!
 Wait!”
 Goren shrieked.
-The man paused expectantly, and after a few deep breaths, Goren said, “I’ve never been shot before.
-OK … I’m ready.”
+The man paused expectantly, and after a few deep breaths, Goren explained, “I’ve never been shot before.
+Okay.
+I’m ready.”

 He shut his eyes tightly and clenched his jaw in what he considered a very brave manner.

-The snap of a single gunshot startled Relai, then she heard the screams of one of the guards.
+The snap of a gunshot startled Relai, then she heard a scream.

 “Where is she?”
 The demand was brutal.
-Hell.
-They were torturing them.
+Gods in stars, they were torturing them.